SandervanDeurzenStudent/VideoCloud_Portofolio/Leeruitkomsten/Business_processes.md

 ### 7.1.
 What is an business process?
-><i>A business process is defined as a collection of business tasks and activities that when performed by people or systems in a structured course, produce an outcome that contributes to the business goals</i>
+><i>"A business process is defined as a collection of business tasks and activities that when performed by people or systems in a structured course, produce an outcome that contributes to the business goals"</i>

 [www.processeology.com](https://blog.processology.net/what-is-a-business-process#what-is-a-business-process)